Is Perfectionism Ruining Your Holidays

 If you struggle with perfectionism, the looks of peace and relaxation that you see on people’s faces in commercials for Hallmark’s newest Christmas movie are something you’ll never understand.
 You may be told that the holidays are a time to enjoy “the things that matter” with family and friends, but who has the time?!
-You’re too stressed out searching yet another Buzzfeed list in search for that “perfect present for the pickiest man on your list,” or running to the craft store yet again for the perfect touch to put on your 22 personalized, handmade gifts you’ll give to everyone in the office, or whipping up another practice batch of your trademark cookies just to be sure no one will be disappointed at your family party.
+You’re too stressed out searching yet another Buzzfeed list for that “perfect present for the pickiest man on your list,” or running to the craft store yet again for the perfect touch to put on your 22 personalized, handmade gifts you’ll give to everyone in the office.
+You do all this to make sure no one will be disappointed at your family party.

-As you work on taking care of yourself this holiday season, keep in mind these 4 important ways that perfectionism will bring you down unless you have a plan to combat it.
+As you work on taking care of yourself this holiday season, keep in mind these 4 fundamental ways perfectionism will bring you down unless you plan to combat it.

 Perfectionism can stop you from participating.